matt-mendonca/podium-js/readme.md

 To start, connect your laptop and phone to the same network.
 I'd recommend setting up a local network only you can get to (lest someone mess with the slides during your presentation - authentication coming soon).
 E.g. [http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/](http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/).

-Then, on yor laptop (order matters - you must open the slides before connecting the remote - for now):
+Then, on your laptop (order matters - you must open the slides before connecting the remote - for now):

 - Run the app.js file in node
   - On OSX this mean